 Mosquito holds the World Title of Human-Murderer for many years, not that they were the direct culprit, they are merely the carriers of the viruses and bacteria that killed millions of people throughout the time of our existence.

 In the time that we have been conducting forest school in Singapore, we realize the patterns and behavior of the mosquito in the Forest area we dwell in.
-Firstly, whenever we walk through an area with Frogs, Dragonfly and Spiders, we tend to have lesser Mozzie flying around.
+Firstly, whenever we walk through an area with Frogs, Dragonfly and Spiders, we tend to have lesser Mozzies flying around.
 Not to mention in the muddy environment, no water body stays there for long without being washed off, or dried off by the Sun.
-Simply put, nature has its way to regulate all these “irritant”.
+Simply put, nature has its way to regulate all these “irritants”.

 With that said, here are some links and information about mozzie which is interesting to know.
 Have a good weekend =)